nimishamishra95/power-outage-analysis/README.md

 Together, these columns provide a detailed view of how climatic factors, may influence the duration of major power outages across the United States.

-\*Note: To download the master dataset from Purdue, please use this [link](https://engineering.purdue.edu/LASCI/research-data/outages).
+Note: To download the complete dataset from Purdue, please use this **[link]**(https://engineering.purdue.edu/LASCI/research-data/outages).

 # Data Cleaning and Exploratory Data Analysis